NastaranBa/preprocessing-for-word-representation/README.md

 # Effects of Preprocessing in Word Embedding
 ## *"A Comprehensive Analysis of Preprocessing for Word Representation Learning in Affective Tasks"*
+## *"The Role of Preprocessing for Word Representation Learning in Affective Tasks"*
 ![frame2a](https://user-images.githubusercontent.com/32373744/80739373-55824a00-8ae4-11ea-88b1-369f855a0821.png)

 **Contributions**